Igors78/Libft_base_test/README.md

 ## Getting Started

 - This test can serve as base for your own test cases, it includes only sample edge cases tests.
-- Build with Unity testing framework.
+- Built with Unity testing framework.

 ## Setup